 Tips for Urn Plant Care

-In the rainforests, rainwater gathers in the stiff rosette of leaves that forms the urn.
+In the rainforests, rainwater gathers in the stiff rosette of leaves that form the urn.
 Plant care in the home consists of keeping the center filled with water at all times.
-For a healthy plant, the water should be emptied on refilled once a week to prevent stagnation.
+For a healthy plant, the water should be emptied and refilled once a week to prevent stagnation.
 Watch out for dry brown edges of the leaves.
 It’s a sign of dehydration in your urn plant.
 Care should also be taken with the soil.
 Keep it moist, but don’t overwater.
 Soggy soil will cause rot at the base of your urn plant bromeliad.

 You can fertilize your urn plant bromeliad by misting with a weak foliar spray or by adding a half strength solution to the water at its center once a month.

 If you live in a hardiness zone of 10b or 11, you can grow urn plants outside as long as you keep them well watered.
 They aren’t fussy about soil when grown outdoors, but caring for an urn plant indoor is a bit different.
 Once again, look at how they grow in the wild.
-Silt, decaying debris, and bits of leaf and bark cling to and build up around the roots of the epiphyte.
+Silt, decaying debris and bits of leaf and bark cling to and build up around the roots of the epiphyte.

 In your chosen pot at home, you should try to duplicate this soft, well aerated soil.
-Orchid potting mix is ideal for this or, if you prefer to mix your own, mix peat moss, perlite and finely shredded pine bark in equal parts.
+Orchid potting mix is ideal for this or, if you prefer to mix your own, mix peat moss, perlite, and finely shredded pine bark in equal parts.
 You need a soil that remains light and well aerated so the roots can easily spread.